Coverage provided and underwritten by Ameritas Life Insurance Corp

 - Questions to Ask: Making Your Dental Plan Decisions

-Dental plan members having had at least one covered dental service in the prior calendar year and having less than $500 in claims payments will have their annual maximum benefit increased by $250 in the following year.
-This accumulation can continue each year until the annual maximum has increased on the PPO plan from $1,250 to $2,250; on Plan A from $1,000 to $2,000; and on Plan B from $750 to $1,750.
-If you reach this annual maximum benefit, the insurance company will not reimburse any additional services for the remainder of the calendar year.
+All three plans have an annual maximum benefit.
+If you reach this annual maximum benefit, Ameritas will not reimburse any additional services for the remainder of the calendar year.
+Dental plan members who have at least one covered dental claim filed in calendar year 2019, with less than $500 in claims payments, will have their annual maximum benefit increased by $250 in 2020.
+This accumulation can continue each year until the annual maximum has increased in the PPO plan from $1,250 to $2,250; on Plan A from $1,000 to $2,000; and on Plan B from $750 to $1,750.

 When comparing Duke’s dental plans, it is important to compare out-of-pocket expenses as well as premiums.
 Here are some questions to ask yourself when choosing a dental plan that matches the needs of you and your family.
-For specific coverage information, please refer to the Dental Plans Comparison Chart on the following page.
+For specific coverage information, please refer to the Dental Plans Comparison Chart.

 |PPO Plans||Plan A||Plan B|